 This layout is a Handlebars template.
 In addition to being a basic HTML page, it uses a few Handlebars expressions: {{title}}, {{#markdown}}...{{/markdown}}, and {{>body}}.

-• {{title}} uses the title defined below in our Markdown file.
+• {{title}} uses the title defined in the Markdown file below.

-• The content in between {{#markdown}} and {{/markdown}} will be interpreted as Markdown and converted to HTML.
+• The content between {{#markdown}} and {{/markdown}} will be interpreted as Markdown and converted to HTML.

-• {{>body}} will be replaced with the body of our Markdown file.
+• {{>body}} will be replaced with the body of the Markdown file.

 src/content/index.md